Intel-bigdata/SSM/docs/hdfs-ssm-design.md

 ![](https://github.com/Intel-bigdata/SSM/blob/trunk/docs/image/rule-syntax.png)

 ### SSM Meta Store
-SSM uses a SQL database as MetaStore to maintain data meta infos internally.
+SSM uses a SQL database as MetaStore to maintain data meta info internally.
 Core tables in SSM:

 ![](https://github.com/Intel-bigdata/SSM/blob/trunk/docs/image/core-tables.png)

 #### Access Count Collection
-Below is to illustrate how to collect file access counts.
+The below section illustrates how to collect file access counts.
 As shown in the following chart:

 ![](https://github.com/Intel-bigdata/SSM/blob/trunk/docs/image/access-count-tables.png)

 1. SSM polls accessCount data from NN to get file access count info generated in the time interval (for example, 5s).
 2. Create a table to store the info and insert the table name into table access_count_tables.
 3. Then file access count of last time interval can be calculated by accumulating data in tables that their start time and end time falls in the interval.
+4. AccessCount tables include tables in minute-level, hour-level, day-level, month-level and year-level.
-4. To control the total amount of data, second-level of accessCount tables will be aggregated into minute-level, hour-level, day-level, month-level and year-level.
-The longer the time from now, the larger the granularity for aggregation.
-More accurate data kept for near now than long ago.
+To control the total amount of data, accessCount tables of smaller time granularity will be aggregated into those of larger time granularity accordingly.
+For each time level, the amount of accessCount tables is maintained constant by deleting the outdated table when the table amount exceeds the limit.